 Fluocinolone for Burns: Understanding Its Safety and Effectiveness

-Theodore Galvani Mar 11 0 Comments
+Daniel Whiteside Mar 11 21 Comments

 If you've ever dealt with burns, you know the battle isn’t just with scorched skin—it comes with a cocktail of pain, swelling, and the threat of infection.
 Enter fluocinolone, a corticosteroid cream that promises to dial down inflammation, almost like magic.
 But, is it the right choice for burns?